Active in Indonesia since the beginning of the last century, the Socfin Group is a role model for plantation development in the archipelago.

 Contributing also to infrastructure development in neighboring villages through infrastructure development programs: more specifically maintenance, repair and construction of roads and tracks.

-Lastly, all sites are RSPO, ISPO and ISCC certified.
+Lastly, its sites are RSPO, ISPO and ISCC certified.

 In addition, within the context of continuous improvement, Socfindo takes a proactive approach in the field of research and innovation.
 In 2012, for example, Socfindo built a composting unit for all waste from the Bandung Bandar plant (fibers, ashes, effluents and EFB), although only two such units existed worldwide at the time.
 Very little scientific information was available in this field, so it was a true innovation and it takes a pioneer spirit to recycle all by-products of the production cycle.
 Moreover, for the areas concerned, this compost replaces partially or even totally the use of inorganic fertilizers.

-Among the world leaders in the seed market, Socfindo is the first and only producer to offer a seed with partial resistance to Ganoderma (a devastating fungus in Asia).
+Among the world leaders in the seed market, Socfindo was the first and only producer to offer a seed with tolerance to Ganoderma (a devastating fungus in Asia).
 The breeding programs launched by Socfindo several decades ago have been successful and resulted in a naturally improved seed with optimal yields.
 This significantly reduces the need for farmland and inputs while at the same time increasing production.